ericm/amd-ml-dev-env/README.md

 If you wish to use this template, simply click the 'Use this template' button.

+## Prerequisites
+You must have Docker, docker-compose and (optionally) VSCode.

 ## Running
 To run, just open it using [Remote - Containers](https://code.visualstudio.com/docs/remote/containers) in VSCode or just run `./run.sh`